 Israel is the stage for the Biblical pageant.
 The Bible – with all its clues about the topography, with all its knowledge of the flora and fauna, all its political and social savvy – is not a history book or an atlas.
 One interest of archaeologists throughout the history of the field is to match biblical sites to archaeological finds.
 Recently dug, the site, Khirbet Qeiyafa, has challenged archaeologists to fit it into the biblical puzzle.

 Qeiyafa, sitting above the HaEla Valley, has one layer; that means that the city was occupied only for one period of time, destroyed and never settled again.
-Carbon 14 dating and pottery analysis places Qeiyafa in the 10th Century B.C.E., a time period, with a dearth of findings, but important as it is the time period of David and Solomon.
+Carbon 14 dating and pottery analysis places Qeiyafa in the 10th Century B.C.E., a time period, with a dearth of findings, but important as it is the time period of David and Solomon (another finding from this time period is found here).

 Material evidence includes no pig bones, a sign that this was not a Philistine community, as pork formed an important part of their diet.
 Inscriptions of Canaanite/Proto-Hebraic script indicate that this was either a Canaanite or a Jewish town.